 Am I qualified for an internship at DFS?

-Internships for university students are very limited and are managed by DFS Laboratory Directors.
+Internships for college and university students are very limited and are managed by DFS Laboratory Directors.
 Priority for any available internship opportunities is given to graduate students in FEPAC accredited forensic science programs, then graduate students in forensic science programs at other colleges, and thereafter to college students in science programs at the undergraduate level.
 High school students are not eligible for internships.

 Which schools offer degrees in forensic science?

 Forensic Science is a popular degree program.
 Programs that are accredited by the Forensic Education Program Accreditation Commission (FEPAC) meet rigorous curriculum standards.
 Information on FEPAC accreditation standards and accredited programs can be found on their website.
-For additional information on forensic science education opportunities and a career brochure, visit the student section of the American Academy of Forensic Sciences website.
-The Department of Forensic Science has an affiliation with forensic science education programs at Virginia Commonwealth University (VCU), located in Richmond, Virginia.
-VCU offers both B.S. and M.S. degrees in Forensic Science, which are accredited by FEPAC.
-Several of the lecture/laboratory courses within the Masters program are taught at the DFS Central Laboratory in Richmond.
-More information about both degree programs can be found at http://www.has.vcu.edu/forensics.
+For additional information on forensic science education opportunities and a career brochure, visit the What is Forensic Science? or Careers in Forensic Science pages of the American Academy of Forensic Sciences website.

 How do I get a job in forensic science?

 The Department of Forensic Science employs forensic scientists who examine and analyze crime scene and other evidence submitted by investigating law enforcement authorities and the medical examiner’s office.
 The scientists issue written reports and testify in court regarding the outcome of their scientific analyses.
 DFS forensic scientists rarely, if ever, visit an actual crime scene.
 DFS scientists assist in training qualified law enforcement offices to retrieve crime scene evidence and submit it appropriately in order to preserve its value as evidence suitable for forensic laboratory analysis.
+Nearly all forensic scientist positions require a bachelor’s degree in a biological or physical science.
+Our Forensic Toxicologists hold doctoral degrees in chemistry, toxicology or pharmacology.
+Advanced degrees are helpful but are not required in other forensic specialty areas.
+Many of our examiners have a BS degree in chemistry or biology and an MS degree in forensic science.
+On occasion, DFS will seek to hire a “trainee” for a position in one of its laboratories.
+Such trainee positions are highly competitive and may require undergraduate and graduate level education and coursework as noted above.
+To obtain the requisite experience for a laboratory position, it may be useful to serve in an unpaid internship at a forensic laboratory.
+This is usually easiest to do while one is a student.
+All positions currently available at DFS, including trainee positions, are listed on our Job Openings page.
+Our technical positions are also posted to the AAFS Employment Opportunities page and the ASCLD Job Postings page.

 Where can I get more information about forensic science?